-The gender diversity component is applicable only for the pre-PI rank list for interview calls, and will not be applicable for phase 2 of the admissions process (final offers of admission)
+The gender diversity component is applicable only for the computing the pre-PI score for deciding on interview calls, and will not be applicable for phase 2 of the admissions process leading up to the final offers of admission.

-- 7. For all candidates in the first shortlist as stated in Table (1), the weighted total of the six components namely (a) work experience or professional course, (b) CAT, (c) 10th board, (d) 12th board, (e) bachelors, (f) gender diversity as stated above is calculated for calling candidates for the PI.
-Sufficient candidates will be invited for PI to enable selection based on the additional PI evaluation components: (a) WAT, (b) personal interview, and (c) assessment of the quality of work experience (if any). - 8.
-For all candidates in the first shortlist as stated in Table (1), the top 10 candidates in each of the following: total score in CAT, adjusted Bachelors' score (commerce, arts, and science disciplines), and Professional (CA/ICWA/CS), from the first shortlist, as created using the criteria in Table (1)

-automatically qualify for PI.
+7. For all candidates in the first shortlist as stated in Table (1), the top 10 candidates in each of the following: total score in CAT, adjusted Bachelors' score (commerce, arts, and science disciplines), and Professional (CA / ICWA / CS), from the first shortlist, as created using the criteria in Table (1) automatically qualify for PI.
 These candidates are given a chance to appear for PI due to their exceptional performance in these categories.
 However, at the end of Phase 2, all such candidates must merit selection based on the composite aggregate score, like any other candidate.